 Room Swap: Something the Mr and I, have talked about for a solid 3 months— we want to swap rooms!
 Given that we don’t have a dedicated space as a playroom, all of his toys are in his bedroom.
 Although we majorly need to declutter, there are still key things that are large and don’t exactly fit, like his indoor trampoline, train table, etc… Aside from the lack of space, our living room is attached to his bedroom, which makes it near impossible to use the living room at night, you know, due to this dude being an extremely light sleeper… The only problem we’ve run into with our decision is Jude.
 We’ve discussed it with him and he’s very apprehensive about the whole thing.
 So…we’ll see how this one turns out!

 Paint vs Wallpaper: I’ve toyed with the idea of wallpaper, but when it came down to it, price played a huge factor in my decision to eliminate that idea.
+Saying this though, if you have always wanted to incoporate wallpaper into your kid’s bedroom, maybe looking to get mountain wallpaper for one wall may not be as pricey as you initually thought.
 I have 9ft ceilings and where I’d like to put it, the wall is far too long.
 The bigger the wall, the more the $$$$.
 Over $800 in wallpaper definitely isn’t in the budget, so I’ve opted to paint the walls as shown in the inspiration photo above.
 I love that it’s simple and not too busy.
 We still haven’t decided on the paint colour yet, but I’m loving Sico’s Tyrolean Green and Great Grey Whale.